Gennady Gor, NJIT

 Undergraduate Researcher (Spring 2018 - Summer 2019)

-Nick graduated from the CME department with honors, and continued to work on his research during the Summer 2019.
+Nick graduated from the CME department with honors, and continued to work on his research during the Summer of 2019.
 Nick worked with Chris Dobrzanski on Monte Carlo and Molecular Dynamics simulations of confined fluids, contributing to two manuscripts.
-Nick's hobby is photography, many of the pictures on this web page are done by him.
-In Fall 2019 Nick started as a Ph.D. student at Rutgers University.
+Nick is a professional photographer; many of the pictures on this web page are done by him.
+In Fall 2019 Nick started as a Ph.D. student at Rutgers University in Alexander Neimark's group.
+His research focuses on adsorption processes in nanoporous carbons.
+Nick is also a lecturer at Rutgers University.
+He currently teaches undergraduate Chemical Engineering Material and Energy Balances and Thermodynamics 1.

 Emma King